 Fairtrade sugar has seen remarkable growth in the UK and this impact is being felt by cane farming families.
 But a formidable challenge remains in the coming years with changes to international trade rules that affect sugar.
-Changes in EU legislation in 2017 will make life harder still for smallholders in countries that sell to the UK.
+Changes in EU legislation in 2017 (The Impact of EU Sugar policy Reform on Developing Countries pdf) will make life harder still for smallholders in countries that sell to the UK.
 These smallholders will continue to need support from Fairtrade.

 Also, many of the farmers we work with would like to sell more Fairtrade sugar, and there are still millions more we haven’t reached.
 Today, less than 1% of the world’s cane sugar is Fairtrade.
 Meanwhile, more and more companies are making commitments to source their sugar sustainably.
 They’re looking for ways to use it across their business, in all kinds of sweet treats and beverages.
 The Fairtrade Sugar Program enables sugar producers to work with these companies and access these great new opportunities, including Italian confectionery company Ferrero’s plan to source 20,000 tonnes of Fairtrade cane sugar between 2016 and 2019.